Find Affordable College Courses

 $3,873 Average Tuition & Fees

-With a ranking of #7, College of the Mainland did quite well on this year’s best value schools for nursing students.
-Located in the suburb of Texas City, COM is a public college with a small student population.
+College of the Mainland came in at #7 in this year’s edition of the Best Value Nursing Schools in the Southwest Region ranking.
+Located in the suburb of Texas City, COM is a public school with a small student population.

-COM undergraduate students pay an average of $3,873 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at COM are $3,873 a year.
 The average amount in student loans that nursing majors at COM take out is $20,290.

 Read full report on Nursing at College of the Mainland